MoJo2600/esp-soil-moisture-sensor/README.md

 * After flashing, the device will open a wifi access point with a name like `homie-1234567`.
 Connect to this wifi.
 * The configuration website will automatically detect the new homie device.
 Follow the setup procedure.
 If you plan to integrate the device into Openhab i suggest to leave the base MQTT topic to the default value `homie`.
 * The device will restart and connect to your wifi and immediately start sending to the specified MQTT broker.
+* Close the jumper to enable deep sleep
+* Power cycle the the device.
+Otherwise it will stop after the first transmission and not got to deep sleep.

+### Debugging

+More to come

 ## Adding the device to openhab2